paygol/BoxBilling/README.md

 - Once installed, proceed to the module's configuration page (`Configuration -> Payment Gateways`), select Paygol and click "`Edit`".
 - Enter the ID of your Paygol service (you can find this ID at the "`My Services`" section of your Dashboard, at Paygol's website).
 - Make sure that the module is configured as follows:
-	- "Enabled: Yes".
+	- "`Enabled: Yes`".
-	- "Allow one time payments: Yes".
+	- "`Allow one time payments: Yes`".
-	- "Enable test mode: No". (please check the "Testing" section of this document for information on how to test your service).
+	- "`Enable test mode: No`". (please check the "Testing" section of this document for information on how to test your service).
-- Copy the "IPN Callback URL" exactly as shown and paste it into the "Process URL (IPN)" field of the configuration of your service, accessible through the "My Services" section of your Dashboard, at Paygol's website.
+- Copy the "`IPN Callback URL`" exactly as shown and paste it into the "Process URL (IPN)" field of the configuration of your service, accessible through the "`My Services`" section of your Dashboard, at Paygol's website.

 ### Testing:

-- To test the newly installed module you can enable your service's test mode at the "My Services" section of your Dashboard, at Paygol's website.
+- To test the newly installed module you can enable your service's test mode at the "`My Services`" section of your Dashboard, at Paygol's website.
   Be sure to change it back when going live.

 ### Paygol button image:

 In order for all instances of the Paygol button to be shown correctly, please do as follows:
-- Edit "logos.css" from your BoxBilling installation.
-It's located at "bb-themes/huraga/assets/css/logos.css".
+- Edit "`logos.css`" from your BoxBilling installation.
+It's located at "`bb-themes/huraga/assets/css/logos.css`".
 - Add the following lines to the end of the file.

-  .logo-PayGol
+  `.logo-PayGol
 	{
 		background: transparent url("../img/gateway_logos/PayGol.png") no-repeat scroll 0% 0%;
 		background-size: contain;